 The intention of the WMG Scholars program is to extend the benefits received by our ambitious young WMG Scholarship and Fellowship recipients.
-Beginning in 2020, all students who receive financial support from the Women’s Media Group also have the option to join WMG as members with full benefits for three years—and their membership fees are waived for this period while they're in school or starting their media careers.
+Beginning in 2020, all students who receive financial support from Women’s Media Group Educational Foundation also have the option to join WMG as members with full benefits for three years—and their membership fees are waived for this period while they're in school or starting their media careers.
 We hope that this will enable each WMG Scholar to participate in all of our networking events, career-development programs and workshops, and opportunities to socialize.

 We're fully committed to supporting the next generation of media superstars and innovators, and recognize that everyone has something to contribute.

 The Women’s Media Group is thrilled to sponsor several major financial scholarships, through our non-profit Women’s Media Group Educational Foundation, with top-rated publishing programs as part of our ever-expanding efforts to support and retain talented young women in the publishing and media sectors.
 Through these scholarships we can support the education of future publishing professionals who have demonstrated leadership in advancing literacy and promoting diversity/underrepresented voices in our industry – an essential goal for our group as we look toward the future.
 We currently offer scholarships at the Craig Newmark Graduate School of Journalism at CUNY, Pace University's MS in Publishing program, Fashion Institute of Technology’s Film and Media program, the Columbia Publishing Course at the Columbia Journalism School, and NYU's Summer Publishing Course.